Bernard Preston

 Butter is back and should never have been banished to Coventry say the scientists; it is the trans fatty-acids and refined carbs that are the killers.

-Easy soup recipes can really simplify lunch and supper; and breakfast I suppose.
+Easy soup recipes can really simplify lunch and supper.
 For some they cause indigestion; could it be the onions?
 Actually it is more likely the starch; reduce the rice, potatoes and bread at dinner and you will have a much easier night.
 Since we discovered kefir benefits, my own heartburn has been drastically reduced.

 Kefir bubbling in a funnel.